An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Implementation

-Using as initial conditions those provided by (\ref{UField_SquareForcing}--\ref{VField_SquareForcing}) at $t = 0\/$, we solved the equations for various grid sizes $\Delta\/x\/$, with time step $\Delta\,t = 0.2\,(\Delta\,x)^2\/$ --- for stability: see \S~\ref{sub:discretization}, equation~(\ref{eqn:stabilitycrit}).
-Then we compared the numerical results with the exact fields in (\ref{UField_SquareForcing}--\ref{pField_SquareForcing}).
-For instance, figure~\ref{fig:SquareErrorFields} shows the error fields for the velocity and pressure at time $t = 4\,\pi\/$, for a (fairly coarse) $40 \times 40\/$ grid.
-Note that the error is fairly uniform in size across the whole domain.
-Unlike the common situation with projection methods \cite{Guermond}, there are neither numerical boundary layers, nor numerical corner layers.
+We numerically evolve the equations with varying grid and time steps.
+We then compare the numerical results with the exact fields in (\ref{UField_SquareForcing}--\ref{pField_SquareForcing}).
+For instance, figure~\ref{fig:SquareErrorFields} shows the error fields for the velocity and pressure at time $t = 4\,\pi\/$, for an $80 \times 80\/$ grid, time step $\Delta t = 0.2 \, \Delta x$ and feedback $\lambda = 30$.
+Note that this test is essentially the same as the one used in \cite{Guermond}\footnote{See \S~3.7.1, equation (3.30).}, to test projection and fractional step methods.
+Hence the results in this subsection can be used as a comparison basis for the approach in this paper versus projection methods.
+Unlike the common situation with projection methods, in our case there are neither numerical boundary layers, nor numerical corner layers.

-Since the algorithm is second order consistent in space, and first order in time, with $\Delta\,t \sim (\Delta\,x)^2\/$, we expect the errors to scale with $(\Delta\,x)^2\/$.
-This is precisely what we observe, with the errors measured in the $L^\infty\/$ norm --- see equation~(\ref{eqn:LinfGridNorm}).
-We omit the convergence plots for the current case, and show them for the case presented in \S~\ref{subsec:FlowIrrD} only.
+To verify the scheme is second order in time, we fix a $220 \times 220$ grid and evolve the solution from $t = 0$ to $t = 1$ for varying $\Delta t$.
+Figure (\ref{fig:ImplicitConvergence}) shows second order convergence, while the saturation occurs when the spatial and temporal errors become comparable at $\Delta t \sim \Delta x$.